microsoft/TypeScript-wiki/'this'-in-TypeScript.md

  * Invoking a class method (`this.doBar()`) fails with the error "TypeError: undefined is not a function", "Object doesn't support property or method 'doBar'", or "this.doBar is not a function"

 ## What is `this` in JavaScript?
+Much has been written about the hazards of `this` in JavaScript.
+See [this page](http://www.quirksmode.org/js/this.html), [this one](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/), or [this other one](http://bjorn.tipling.com/all-this).

 When a function is invoked in JavaScript, you can follow these steps to determine what `this` will be (these rules are in priority order):
  * If the function was the result of a call to `function#bind`, `this` will be the argument given to `bind`
  * If the function was invoked in the form `foo.func()`, `this` will be `foo`